Rayonnant: Italy

-In most of the Gothic architecture of Italy, transalpine forms are applied very selectively.
+In most of the Gothic architecture of Italy, northern European forms were applied very selectively.
 So was the adaption of Rayonnant architecture.
 Some of the few examples are abbey churches whose orders were active in France and other parts of Europe.
 But also cathedrals have to be mentioned.
 The façade of Siena Cathedral was planned in the Rayonnant style, in 1284, though modified in later years.
 The façade is covered by fine sculpture.
-The interior was remodeled and vaulted in 1260 and therefore resembles northern Gothic – except of the round arcades and travers arches.
+The interior was remodeled and vaulted in 1260 and therefore resembles northern Gothic – except of the round arcades and traverse arches.
 Orvieto Cathedral, begun in 1290 or 1310, has many Gothic but also some Romanesque elements.
 It is notable for its elaborate two-dimensional decorative patterns on its façade and interiors.
 Its open trusses emphasize the difference from transalpine Gothic.
 Both interiors are dominated by polychrome marble.
 The facade of the bell tower 1334–1358) of Florence Cathedral is decorated with elaborate patterns in the marble, resembling Rayonnant tracery.